dmckinstry/DevOpsChallengeWithGitHubAndAzure/README.md

 # DevOps Challenge (with GitHub & Azure)
 This repo contains the assets required to run one of two different variants of the DevOps Challenge with GitHub and Azure.
 The **[first version](assets/boards-integration.md)** includes work management exercises using integration with Azure Boards.
 The **[second version](assets/github-only.md)** is condensed and doesn't include work item tracking.
-Aside from the presence of Azure Boards integration, thw two challenges are identical.
+Aside from the presence of Azure Boards integration, the two challenges are identical.

 ## FIXES